discloud/legal/terms-en.md

 `4.2.2` To request a partial refund, please contact us using our contact means such as Ticket, Email, or via Dashboard (via Tawk).

 `4.3` To **process credit card transactions**, we use third-party services such as Stripe.

+`4.4` Refund requests directly impact our ability to keep the free plan available to those who need it most.
+Therefore, requesting a refund may block you from future free plan slots, ensuring that these opportunities are prioritized for those who value and need the support offered by our donor-supported structure.

 ## `5.` Limited Warranties and Liability, Content on Discloud Services and Removal